nabil-hfz/qurany/frontend/README.md

 # 🌐 Kawtharuna Frontend - Angular

+For more information about the Kawtharuna System and to use the application, visit our [website](https://www.kawtharuna.com).

 ## 🚀 Getting Started with Kawtharuna Frontend

 This is the frontend part of the Kawtharuna System, built using Angular.
 It provides a rich, interactive web interface for accessing Quranic and Islamic library resources.